Attorney Michael Avenatti, Sometime Scourge To Trump, Now Faces Federal Charges

 And Avenatti said he had a client who could corroborate allegations about Trump's second nominee for the Supreme Court, Justice Brett Kavanaugh, although her charges were never substantiated.

-More recently Avenatti has had less time in the limelight; he was arrested in connection with alleged domestic violence but not charged, and he lost his highest profile client in Daniels, whose given name is Stephanie Clifford.
+More recently Avenatti has had less time in the limelight; he was arrested in connection with alleged domestic violence but not charged, and he lost his highest-profile client in Daniels, whose given name is Stephanie Clifford.

 Daniels wrote on Twitter that she was "saddened but not shocked" by the news about Avenatti's arrest on Monday, in part because she had decided weeks ago to "terminate Michael's services after discovering that he had dealt with me extremely dishonestly."